TobyTDC/LeetCode/README.md

 # LeetCode

-Questions that I had problems solving or I think that are intereting and inspirational.
+Questions that I had problems solving or that are intereting and inspirational.